AB-BLAST 3.0 is a powerful

 in the example above may complete a little bit faster,

-because much of the I/O overhead is avoided.
+because some I/O overhead is avoided.

 Furthermore,

-when used in the pipeline,
+when used in a pipeline,

 there is no requirement that the output from myfilter1